This post may contain affiliate links. Please read our disclosure policy.

 You can keep this chili sauce for up to 1 month in the refrigerator.

-🌮 How to Use This Sauce
+🌮 How to Use It

 This buffalo sauce is super versatile.
 We can use it: